oddradiocircle/WhatsApp-Chat-Exporter-With-Search/README_UNIFIED.md

 - **Memory Errors**: Reduce the number of messages analyzed by using more specific filters
 - **Missing ML Features**: Make sure you've installed the required ML dependencies
 - **Incorrect Contacts**: Ensure your contacts file is correctly formatted and up to date
+- **Google Contacts Issues**: Make sure you've exported contacts in "Google CSV" format (not vCard or Outlook CSV)
+- **Contact Matching Problems**: If contacts aren't matching, check the phone number formats in both WhatsApp and Google Contacts
 - **Installation Errors**: If you encounter errors installing ML dependencies, try installing them manually with pip

 ## Under the Hood